 Harmful management is often part of a broader framework of toxic practices that can be passed on by other members within the company.
 A system cannot stand without the support, even reluctantly, of some of its employees.
 That is something to explore—especially if you have the chance to meet several people from your potential future team during the recruitment process.
 Here are some harmful practices that you need to watch out for and avoid:

-Divide and conquer: Some organisations promote excessive competition.
+Divide and conquer: Some organizations promote excessive competition.
 Others apply preferential treatment—when they’re not pitting people against each other.
 All these practices promote inequality, a “divide and conquer” strategy that creates a harmful climate between teams and creates mistrust between people.
-How does teamwork seem to be organised within the company you are applying to?
+How does teamwork seem to be organized within the company you are applying to?
 What are the values advocated by the company?
 How do employees talk about each other?

 Taking credit for the work of others: Even if it is a widespread habit, this practice must be fought at all costs.
 How do more senior employees and managers talk about juniors and less qualified members of staff?
 If they’re condescending or disparaging towards them, run away.

 The negative chain of stress: When management puts disproportionate stress on managers and they pass it on to their teams, the whole dynamic is undermined.
 Stress levels go up, throwing fuel on the fire in relationships and encouraging operational errors.
 On the contrary, positive managerial practices should protect teams from too much pressure.
 Do you feel the people you meet are stressed out or under pressure?
-What do they say about the pace of work and type of challenges they face?
+What do they say about the pace of work and the type of challenges they face?

 If you meet team members during the hiring process, you can ask them the following questions: